Girls' Frontline 2: Exilium: Seasonal event T-Dolls

-A T-Doll and wandering guzheng musician formerly known as Type 95 in Girls' Frontline, and the protagonist of the Amidst Wings of Gray time-limited event.
+A T-Doll and wandering guzheng musician formerly known as Type 95 in Girls' Frontline, and the protagonist of the Amidst Wings of Gray event.
 While travelling alongside fellow T-Dolls Jiangyu and Zhaohui, Daiyan witnesses a series of explosions from an ELID incursion breaching the quarantine wall at an intercontinental railway station, and discovers a damaged Doll lying unconscious on the ground.
 Upon rebooting her frame, the Doll turns out to be Colphne, who explains that she was separated from the Commander and Helena after an ELID attack.
-Daiyan realises that Colphne's commander was the same commander who originally led her at Griffin & Kryuger PMC, and decides to assist Colphne in tracking them down.
 As Helena has a tracker planted on her, Colphne is able to pinpoint her location to an underground facility nearby.
-After passing PMC troops patrolling the area and reaching the facility, the group discover a grotesque scene of vegetation made of meat throughout the hallways, and human experimentation glass tanks inscribed with Paradeus engravings.
+After passing PMC troops patrolling the area and reaching the facility, the group discover grotesque scenes of human experimentation.
 As they reach a massive pit, the team encounters Paradeus cultists committing mass suicide and feeding their bodies to a massive ELID below.
 Upon destroying the ELID and pulling Helena from its body, another Helena clone steps forth and reveals that the numerous clones were originally Paradeus ritual subjects.
-As one Helena is about to kill the other, the Commander rushes in and grabs Helena, while Dandelion disables the other Helena's defence system.
 Following the brief reunion between the Commander and the ex-Griffin Dolls from Daiyan's party, as a hostile PMC storms the facility, the Commander receives communication from Makiatto and Centaureissi, who responded to the distress signal sent out by Dandelion following the drone crash, and are also making their way towards the facility.